anoshenko/rui/README.md

 	func NewImageView(session Session, params Params) ImageView

 The displayed image is specified by the string property "src" (Source constant).
-As a value, this property is assigned either the name of the image in the "images" folder of the resources, or the url of the image.
+As a value, this property is assigned either the name of the image in the "images" folder of the resources, or the url of the image, or inline-image.

+An inline-image is the content of an image file encoded in base64 format.
+To get an inline-image from the application resources, use the function

+	func InlineImageFromResource(filename string) (string, bool)

+Inline-images must be used in WebAssembly applications if you want to host images in resources rather than on an external server.
+Inline-images can cause app freezes in Safari and should be avoided.
+Example

+	if runtime.GOOS == "js" {
+		if image, ok := rui.InlineImageFromResource("image.png"); ok {
+			view.Set(rui.Source, image)
+		}
+	} else {
+		view.Set(rui.Source, "image.png")
+	}

 ImageView allows you to display different images depending on screen density (See section "Images for screens with different pixel densities").